Child and Adolescent Mental Health Services (CAMHS)

 One important thing to remember is that many are resilient in the face of trauma.
 Not all children/young people will develop problems after experiencing a traumatic event.

 CAMHS and the support we provide for young people with trauma experiences

 CAMHS is committed to providing equity of access to services and attempts to minimise the barriers for children and young people with trauma experiences to access appropriate services.

 Please find attached a number of fact sheets below:

-For further information or to speak to someone about trauma services provided by CAMHS please contact your regional Child Adolescent Mental Health Service or contact Tim Crowley, Nurse Practitioner, Complex Care and Trauma Mental Health on email@example.com.
+For further information or to speak to someone about trauma services provided by CAMHS, please contact CAMHS Connect (see page on this site) or contact Tim Crowley, Nurse Practitioner, Complex Care and Trauma Mental Health on email@example.com.
 Tim is also happy to discuss any specific organisational training needs relating to trauma.